zeroc-ice/ice-demos/csharp/README.md

    with the `zeroc.ice.net` NuGet package installed during build, for other platforms refer to the [Release Notes][6].

+You can build from the command-line or with Visual Studio 2017 (for Windows or Mac).
+If you use Visual Studio 2017, the [Ice Builder][3] extension is optional on Windows, and not available on macOS.

 ### Building the demos using NuGet packages:

 Open a command prompt and change to the `csharp` subdirectory: